jamalhoseinshah/Machine-Learning/README.md

 # Machine-Learning

-During my education, I have hands on experience of the following assignments and projects.
+During my education, I have hands on experience of above assignments and projects.
 These cover all the topics listed below and are available on my github account.

 PHASE - I